BANGKOK | 2 May 2021 (Updated 22 May 2021)

 How does the resettlement option look like?
 The figures of resettlement from the nine camps for Myanmar’s refugees in Thailand have been falling sharply and the statistic of up to 99% of the world’s refugees not getting resettled seems not too encouraging.

 There are an estimated 1.44 million refugees in need globally.
 Given the low number of resettlement places relative to the overall refugee population, resettlement is therefore only an option for the most limited number of refugees.

 In addition to urging states to increase their resettlement quotas, UNHCR is also continuing to advocate for labour and education pathways for refugees to travel to third countries, as well as for increased inclusion of refugees to allow them to contribute to social and economic activities in countries of asylum.

 The issue of asylum seekers/refugees from Myanmar has been there for more than three decades.
-What does this past experience tell us – about how the push factor for refugees and conflict plays out over time?
+What does this past experience tell us?

 No one chooses to be a refugee.
 When people’s lives and freedoms are at risk, they flee to ensure their survival.
 It is therefore vital that anyone seeking asylum is able to access it, and that they are able to receive protection and assistance while they are displaced.
 Myanmar’s neighbours have a long history of providing sanctuary to refugees; in turn, UNHCR stands ready to support all countries in the region to ensure that refugees have the protection they need.

 How have you found the response to UNHCR’s calls for donations for the Rohingyas thus far, and does UNHCR see a need to organise a similar campaign after the Myanmar coup?